This month we are focussing our attention on cushion covers, so I wanted to take a closer look at how to make cushion covers for outdoor furniture.

 Here we have a great video from Treasurie that shows you how to make a zippered cushion cover that even beginners can sew.
 All you need to do is cut 2 pieces of fabric the same size as your foam insert pad for a tight cover or add 1/2 inch seam allowance for a looser cover that’s easier to remove.

-This video from Online Fabric Store looks at how you can make a box style cushion, which are great for many different styles of garden seating:
+This video from Online Fabric Store looks at how you can make a box style cushion, which is great for many different styles of garden seating:

 Garden Seat Pad Cushion Covers